sfoster-prodigy/Zero-Trust-Maturity/Docs/01-discovery/04-data-assessment.md

     - Microsoft Purview Compliance Manager
     - Microsoft Purview Data Map

-**Has the organization developed and implemented a comprehensive Data Classification and Sensitivity Label Taxonomy to categorize and secure data in accordance with its sensitivity and confidentiality levels?** (Legacy)
+**Has the organization developed and implemented a comprehensive Data Classification and Sensitivity Label Taxonomy to categorize and secure data in accordance with its sensitivity and confidentiality levels?** (Score Legacy)

 - **Legacy:** The organization lacks a structured Data Classification and Sensitivity Label Taxonomy, leading to inconsistent data handling practices and potential security risks.
 Without a clear taxonomy, sensitive data may not be adequately protected, and data management practices may not comply with regulatory requirements, increasing the risk of data breaches and legal repercussions.
     - Indicators: The assessor should evaluate the client environment against these indicators to determine the current tier of implementation and identify areas for improvement towards achieving an optimal data categorization and protection posture.